Skip to content Skip to sidebar Skip to footer

 The top movie locations in Montenegro

-Montenegro’s landscape provides abundant possibilities for various types of film productions, be it showcasing nature, urban areas, rivers, mountains, seas, lakes, or hills.
+Typically, Montenegro is depicted through nature, urban areas, rivers, mountains, seas, lakes, or hills.
 With everything it offers, it’s incredibly convenient to move from one location to another within the country, as it is relatively small.

 In the Land of Blood and Honey